 With cold and flu season upon us, the best defense may be good gut health.
-Since much of our immune health begins in the gut, this month’s Recipe Redux Challenge is on healthy, delicious recipes to bolster gut health.
+Since much of our immune health begins in the gut, this recipe is about bolstering gut health.

 This is one hot topic!
 The National Institutes of Health is conducting a Human Microbiome Project to examine the role gut bacteria plays on health and disease.
 It’s not yet well understood, but research suggests that bacteria may play a role in developing diabetes, ulcerative colitis, Crohn’s disease, type 2 diabetes, obesity, cancer, allergies and rheumatoid arthritis.

 Each of us has a different mix of bacteria, which in turn influences our health.
 Food choices, physical activity, lifestyle, environmental factors, and even the way you were born, impact a person’s microbiota which make up the microbiome.
 Essential for health, they produce vitamins, break down food into the nutrients we need, teach our immune system how to recognize invaders and produce compounds that help fight off disease-causing bacteria.

 Here’s where food comes in.
 Probiotic foods have “good” bacteria that help keep a healthy balance in your gut.
 Specifically, foods rich in fiber and plant compounds (the following links take you to more recipes) such as whole grains, fruits, vegetables, nuts, and legumes (split peas, black beans, pinto beans, and lentils) satisfy the gut bacteria.
 Fermented foods and those with live, active cultures such as yogurt, kefir, miso, kimchi, and unpasteurized sauerkraut and pickles (found in the refrigerated section at the grocery store) contain beneficial bacteria which helps keep the gut healthy.